 Upon your visit to The Botanic Garden, you will be welcomed by our Visitor Center.
 This beautiful building was once the Traverse City State Hospital’s Granary, built around 1886.
 Come inside to see the original stone walls and tunnel that originally connected the farm’s root cellar to the Granary’s lower level.

 The Visitor Center’s lower level includes a gift shop, information desk, restrooms and drinking fountains.
-In our display area, we feature a special artist of the month.
-Upstairs, on the second floor, is a classroom/meeting room where most of The Botanic Garden classes and workshops are held.
+On the second floor, above the gift shop, is the Three Seasons Gallery open from April through October where we feature local artists who display and sell their two dimensional art.
+Upstairs, the second floor, is also a classroom/meeting room where most of The Botanic Garden classes and workshops are held.

 Because environmental sustainability is a guiding principle of The Botanic Garden, many components of the renovation were designed for LEED certification.
 Energy saving lighting, heating & cooling and water conservation systems were incorporated.
 The Visitor Center’s V-shaped roof collects and stores rainwater for garden irrigation.
 Recycled materials were utilized wherever possible, including wood paneling from Manistee’s Vogue Theater.
 Even old cast iron cow water buckets from the adjoining barn now serve as lighting fixtures in the classroom!

 Interested in renting the Visitor Center as a space for your next personal or professional event?
 Click here to learn more!

 The Visitor Center is open April – October, 2023.
 Our grounds are always open to the public!

 Thursday – 10am-5pm

 Friday – 10am-5pm